Highway data privacy notice

 Who we are

 Our team supports a number of key services concerning highways-related data creation and management within the County Council.
-We are part of the Strategic Asset & Network Management function which sits within the Highways & Built County business area.
+We are part of the Highway Asset & Network Management function which sits within the Highways & Built County business area.
 For some of the services we provide we may need to collect personal data from you.

 We are responsible for managing the information we hold and we recognise that this information is important to you.
 We take our responsibilities seriously and use personal information fairly, correctly and safely in line with the legal requirements set out by the General Data Protection Regulations (GDPR).
 Anyone who receives information from us is also under a legal duty to do the same and has a set of data protection clauses included in their contract.